iot49/hass-addons/doc-viewer/ui/README.md

-# Doc UI
+# Doc Viewer UI

-This is the frontend UI for the doc application, built with Vite, Lit Element, and TypeScript.
+This is the frontend UI for the doc viewer application, built with Vite, Lit Element, and TypeScript.

-## Features

-- Built with Lit Element for web components
-- TypeScript for type safety
-- Vite for fast development and optimized builds
-- Responsive design for mobile and desktop

 ## Getting Started